andrewtackett/andrewtackett.github.io/nlp_log.md

 3/21 - Continuing reading, collecting resources, and understanding the intuition of nonparametric bayesian models and how to implement them

 3/28 - Found gensim implementation of HDP, will use that for now and try to implement my own given enough time.
 Got data preprocessed/stemmed and set up the modelling code to find topic distributions for chapter summaries and find distributions for new texts (threads).
 Working on smoothing the data for cosine similarity calculations

+4/9 - Data is now smoothed allowing for full classification.
+Early results seem to indicate that the model is picking up topics in text but needs further refinement.
+Working on tweaking the programs to improve intuitive performance evaluation